 Specialty lending is a category of highly customized capital financing meant to aid companies facing temporary liquidity problems (i.e. where the current cash balance is insufficient to fund their working capital needs).

 Over time, more specialty lenders have emerged, such as subsidiaries of investment banks, business development companies (“BDCs”), and direct lenders.

 Specialty financing is not necessarily distressed credit; it more broadly entails lending to companies facing unanticipated circumstances (e.g., an unforeseeable event, cyclicality, seasonality).

-Furthermore, these financing arrangements are typically done out-of-court and before the issue has developed into a serious concern.
+Furthermore, these financing arrangements are typically made out-of-court and before the issue has developed into a serious concern.
 Despite the risks, the underwriter usually views the catalyst as short-term and has a positive outlook on the long-term viability of the business.

-There are numerous types but two of the most common lending models are:
+There are numerous types, but two of the most common lending models are: